greg-md/php-orm/README.md

 **Connect and run a query:**

-This is the simplest use case it can do.
+This is the simplest use case you can have.

 | Package  | Time  | Memory |
 | -------- | ----- | ------ |